GenomicsAotearoa/Nextflow_Workshop/docs/session_1/3_configuration.md

     Create a new `.config` file that uses the `process` scope to overwrite the `args` for the `MULTIQC` process.
 Change the `args` to your favourite **month** of the year, e.g, `"--title \"october\""`.

+    In this example, the `\` is used to escape the `"` in the string.
+This is required to ensure the string is passed correctly to the `MULTIQC` module.

     ??? success "Solution"

         Make a custom config file that uses the `process` scope to replace the `args` for the `MULTIQC` process: